dstuessy/ssh-util/README.md

 ### Setup
 The contents of the config file are retrieved to define specified variables: ALIAS, USER, HOST, PASS, PROMPT, and REMOTEDIR.
+**Note:** the PASS variable now supports commands so passwords can be retrieved using a password manager -- see example with alias "my-website".

 These can be specified with the following syntax: